Pyro137/Social-anxiety-ML-project/README.md

 Social Anxiety Model
 This project utilizes a synthetic social anxiety dataset to train and evaluate machine learning models aimed at predicting social anxiety levels.
 The model is developed using XGBoost and is exposed via a user-friendly Streamlit interface for easy interaction.

+You can access metrics of model from src/models folder.
+Also you are free to develop model.

 Features
 Synthetic Social Anxiety Dataset: The dataset contains multiple features related to physical activity, sleep hours, caffeine intake, and more.